-- 13.(1) The quorum of the Committee is fifty percent (50%) of the total number of Committee members, including at least one (1) councillor. - (2) Except where a Committee member is not permitted to participate in a decision because of a conflict of interest, every Committee member has one (1) vote in all Committee decisions. - (3) In the event of a tie vote in the Committee, the chair of the Committee may cast a second tiebreaking vote. - (4) Subject to subsection (5), the chief administrative officer and the finance manager must be notified of all Committee meetings and, subject to reasonable exceptions, must attend those meetings. - (5) The chief administrative officer or the finance manager may be excluded from all or any part of a Committee meeting by a recorded vote if - (a) the subject matter relates to a confidential personnel or performance issue respecting the chief administrative officer or the finance manager, or - (b) it is a meeting with the auditor. - (6) The Committee must meet - (a) at least once every quarter in each fiscal year as necessary to conduct the business of the Committee, and - (b) as soon as practicable after it receives the audited annual financial statements and report from the auditor. - (7) The Committee must provide minutes of its meetings to the Council and report to the Council on the substance of each Committee meeting as soon as practicable after each meeting. - (8) Subject to this Law and any directions given by the Council, the Committee may make rules for the conduct of its meetings.

-(9) After consultation with the chief administrative officer, the Committee may retain a consultant to assist in the performance of any of its responsibilities.
+- 13.(1) The quorum of the Committee is fifty percent (50%) of the total number of Committee members, including at least one (1) councillor. - (2) Except where a Committee member is not permitted to participate in a decision because of a conflict of interest, every Committee member has one (1) vote in all Committee decisions. - (3) In the event of a tie vote in the Committee, the chair of the Committee may cast a second tiebreaking vote. - (4) Subject to subsection (5), the Band Manager and the CFO must be notified of all Committee meetings and, subject to reasonable exceptions, must attend those meetings. - (5) The Band Manager or the CFO may be excluded from all or any part of a Committee meeting by a recorded vote if - (a) the subject matter relates to a confidential personnel or performance issue respecting the Band Manager or the CFO, or - (b) it is a meeting with the auditor. - (6) The Committee must meet - (a) at least once every quarter in each fiscal year as necessary to conduct the business of the Committee, and - (b) as soon as practicable after it receives the audited annual financial statements and report from the auditor. - (7) The Committee must provide minutes of its meetings to the Council and report to the Council on the substance of each Committee meeting as soon as practicable after each meeting. - (8) Subject to this Law and any directions given by the Council, the Committee may make rules for the conduct of its meetings. - (9) After consultation with the Band Manager, the Committee may retain a consultant to assist in the performance of any of its responsibilities.